 Includes Element 3D v2, Motion Design Pack 1, Pro Shaders 1 & 5 3D Model Packs

-The Video Copilot Complete Studio Bundle includes Element 3D V2, Motion Design Pack 1, and Pro Shaders 1.
+The Video Copilot Element Studio Bundle includes Element 3D V2, Motion Design Pack 1, and Pro Shaders 1.
 It also comes with 5 model packs including Fresh Food, Money & Casino, Projectile Weapons, Sound & Music, and Sport.
 Take advantage of this amazing bundle and give your projects the 3D visuals that they deserve.

 Video Copilot Element 3D V2

 High Performance After Effects™ Plug-in for creating Motion Design & Visual FX!
 Element 3D allows you to import 3D objects created in Cinema 4D and OBJ into Adobe After Effects.
 From there you can manipulate them using a unique particle array system that can distribute 3D objects into any shape!
 Element 3D also supports your UV texture coordinates so importing and rebuilding your textures is easier than ever.
 This only brushes the surface of what Video Copilot Element 3D can create.
 Try it today and let your imagination come to life.

 200+ Abstract 3D Design Objects, HD Models in Multiple 3D Formats More Info